Competition entry terms and conditions

 (7) Approval of these competition entry conditions is confirmed by the registration.

-(1) In the categories Video and Audio, the information and documents required by the mandatory fields of the online registration form need to be available to the organization office by the registration deadline of the year of the prize being awarded.
-The entries must have been sent to the organization office digitally or on data carriers no later than with the postmark of the registration deadline.
+(1) For audio and video entries in the three categories (News, Documentary, Investigation), the information and documents required in the mandatory fields of the online entry form must be submitted to the organization office by the closing date for entries in the award year.
+The entries must have been sent to the organization office as a download link by the registration deadline.

-(2) For the Text Contribution category, the information and documents required by the mandatory fields of the online registration form need to be available to the organization office by the registration deadline of the year of the prize being awarded.
-This includes a clearly legible scan in PDF format for print texts, and the URL plus the text in PDF format for online articles.
+(2) For text or social media entries in the News, Documentary and Investigation categories, the information and documents required in the mandatory fields of the online entry form must be submitted to the organization office by the closing date of the award year.
+This includes a legible scan in PDF format for print texts and the URL and text in PDF format for online articles, the corresponding links and screenshots for social media contributions and, if applicable, video files to visualize the entire content.

 6. Final provisions